NYC parking ticket warriors reveal a pattern when issuing street cleaning tickets

-Quantitative Analysis of NYC Data: Every data set that the city releases tells a story.
-This blog is all about telling those stories, one data set at a time.
+Here’s the mission of I Quant in the author’s own words.
+“Quantitative Analysis of NYC Data: Every data set that the city releases tells a story.
+This blog is all about telling those stories, one data set at a time”_Professor Ben Wellington.
+But, can the good professor predict your next NYC parking ticket?

-“Using Open Data to predict when you might get your next parking ticket”
+Using Open Data to predict parking tickets

-Here’s one particularly interesting finding, and the excellent visualization of the data.
+Here’s one particularly interesting finding.
+And the excellent visualization of the data.

-“What we see here is that officers are honoring the 5 minute grace period put in place by the City Council last 7 months.
-We also see that there have been no tickets given in the last 10 minutes of street cleaning in the neighborhood in the lat 6 months.
 If you are one of those people who sit in their car every Thursday, and you are willing to bet that this pattern will continue, you just saved about 10% of your wait time, (assuming of course that the Street Sweeper has already passed.)”

-More street cleaning parking ticket data
+More street cleaning parking data

 Here’s a link to the article that includes all of the findings of Professor Wellington.
 His findings are not only fascinating, but will help you save money and your valuable time baby-sitting your chariot on street cleaning days.